Joachim Ichane

-Joachim Ichane (born 27 June 1986) is a French professional footballer who plays as a defender for Régional 1 club FC Espaly.
+Joachim Ichane (born 27 June 1986) is a French professional footballer who plays as a defender for Championnat National 3 club Espaly.

 Career

 Ichane started his career with Chamois Niortais, where he made three league appearances, before joining Championnat National side Laval in 2007.
 He played a total of 64 league matches for Laval and was part of the team that won promotion to Ligue 2 in 2009.
 However, he suffered a knee injury in the summer of the same year, which meant he did not make an appearance during the 2009–10 season and subsequently refused a new deal at the end of the campaign.

 On 7 June 2010, Ichane signed for Reims on a two-year contract.

 In July 2012, Ichane joined Championnat National side Cherbourg.